wilco2009/MercuryAce/README.md

 [Versión en Español](LEEME.md)

-An open hardware and open source project
+An open hardware and open source project (this is a readonly copy of this git https://codeberg.org/wilco2009/Mercury_Ace)

 With permision of Paul Andrews, current owner of the brand.